-WRITING If your child is meeting the Writing Standard by the end of year 6 they will be writing at curriculum level 3.
+In Writing, to reach the NZ curriculum level for the end of year six, your child will be writing at curriculum level 3.

 Your child's writing will continue to show how they are thinking about - as well as describing - their experiences and the information that they have got from talking, listening and reading about topics in all areas of the curriculum.
-To meet the standard your child will be learning to: choose the type of writing to suit the audience plan what they will write in different ways organise their writing logically using paragraphs as well as other features like headings, sub-headings, diagrams, pictures and captions choose words carefully to suit the topic or purpose and to make people want to read their writing check their writing to make sure it makes sense

-- Check their writing to make sure it makes sense - spell most words correctly and use appropriate punctuation.
+To meet this level your child will be learning to:

+- choose the type of writing to suit the audience - plan what they will write in different ways - organise their writing logically using paragraphs as well as other features like headings, sub-headings, diagrams, pictures and captions - choose words carefully to suit the topic or purpose and to make people want to read their writing - check their writing to make sure it makes sense - spell most words correctly and use appropriate punctuation.